cleopatra-ck/Andela-Week3-Extra-Challenge/README.md

 # Andela-Week3-Extra-Challenge

-A javascript program/function to find missing numbers from an array.
+A javascript program to find missing numbers from an array.

 Example